DASH-Lab/VFP290K/README.md

 Please follow and run the '[preprocessing] Preparing Training Folder.ipynb'

 #### 2. Reorganize the dataset to follow the YOLO style format.
-Different with MMDetection style, we have to reformat our labels into YOLO style.
+Different with MMDetection style, we need to reformat our labels into YOLO style.

 YOLO style label format
 ```..._label_00001.txt